-Many points of view, one is that it's our own fault: QFT is somewhat idealised, assumes infinitely extended fields (IR) with infinite spatial resolution (UV); no wonder that the theory produces infinities.
-Still, better to stick to idealised assumptions and live with infinities than use enormous discrete systems (actual solid state systems).
+Many points of view; one is that it is our own fault: QFT is somewhat idealised; it assumes infinitely extended fields (IR) with infinite spatial resolution (UV);2 there is no wonder that the theory produces infinities.
+Still, it is better to stick to idealised assumptions and live with infinities than use some enormous discrete systems (actual solid state systems).

-A physics reason why these infinities can be absorbed somehow: Our observable everyday physics should neither depend on how large the universe actually is (IR) nor on how smooth or coarse-grained space is (UV).
+There is also a physics reason why these infinities can be absorbed somehow: Our observable everyday physics should neither depend on how large the universe actually is (IR) nor on how smooth or coarse-grained space is (UV).

-Can use infinities to learn about allowable particle interactions.
-Leads to curious effects: running coupling and quantum anomalies.
+We can in fact use infinities to learn about allowable particle interactions.
+This leads to curious effects: running coupling and quantum anomalies.

-More later (towards the end of the semester).
+More later, towards the end of the semester.